November 23, 2025 (1mo ago) — last updated January 1, 2026 (18d ago)

 Layer 1: Entities

 Entities are the pure business objects.
 They encapsulate fundamental business rules and data structures.
-For example, an Order entity might implement addItem() which checks inventory and recalculates totals.
+For example, an Order entity might implement addItem() to check inventory and recalculate totals.
 Entities don’t know how they’re stored or presented.

 Layer 2: Use Cases

 Use Cases (or Interactors) implement application-specific business rules.
-They orchestrate Entities and repositories to achieve a purpose, like PlaceOrder.
-Use Cases express the intent of the application and remain independent of UI and database implementations.
+They orchestrate Entities and repositories to achieve application goals, like PlaceOrder.
+Use Cases express intent and remain independent of UI and database implementations.

 Layer 3: Interface Adapters